exonwarrior/www.aberlag.com/rules/index.md

 title: The rules
 ---

-*There are [additional rules for scenarios](/rules/scenarios), which are our major events.
-These do not apply to normal shootouts.*

 ### Safety

 First are the safety rules.
 These are important, and breaking them may get you banned from the society.